“Don’t Round Your Spine!” they say…

 Yet, this is where the confusion lies around understanding the true nature of the “rounding” of the torso.

-Again, we have to understand that a “neutral” spine is a multi-curved spine and that “flexion” is naturally increasing the kyphotic curve of the upper back and simultaneously decreasing the lordotic curves of the low back and neck.
+Remember that a “neutral” spine is a multi-curved spine.
+“Flexion” in a forward fold is naturally increasing the kyphotic curve of the upper back and simultaneously decreasing the lordotic curves of the low back and neck.
 Dispersing the stretch through the whole spine – not concentrating the effort in one area.

 And guess what?

-These yoga pose shapes (as depicted by the stick figures) are not attained just from spinal flexion (in fact relying just on our spine to get us into and out of these shapes is problematic.)
+These yoga pose shapes are not attained just from spinal flexion (in fact relying just on our spine to get us into and out of these shapes is where we increase our fracture risk.)
 The hips, the shoulders, the legs, the feet are all involved – and even, more importantly, the breath!

 What are we bending or folding?
 And what is the function?
 Again I’m talking specifically about yoga poses.